Complex and Adaptive Dynamical Systems: A Primer: Criticality in Dynamical Systems

-\underline{\bf Correlation length}\\ Of interest is the behavior of the equal-time correlation function $S(r)$ for large distances $r\to\infty$.
+\runinhead{Correlation Length} Of interest is the behavior of the equal-time correlation function $S(r)$ for large distances $r\to\infty$.
 In general we have two possibilities:

-In any ``normal" (non-critical) system, correlations over arbitrary large distances cannot be built-up, and the correlation function decays exponentially with the `correlation length' $\xi$.
-The notation ${d-2+\eta}>0$ for the decay exponent of the critical system is a convention from statistical physics, where $d=1,2,3,..$ is the dimensionality of the system.

-\underline{\bf Scale-invariance and self-similarity}\\ If a control-parameter, often the temperature, of a physical system is tuned such that it sits exactly at the point of a phase transition, the system is said to be critical.
-At this point there are no characteristic length scales. \begin{quotation}

-\underline{\sl Scale invariance}\\ If a measurable quantity, like the correlation function, decays like a power of the distance $\sim \left(1/r\right)^\delta$, with a critical exponent $\delta$, the system is said to be critical or scale-invariant. \end{quotation} Power laws have no scale - they are self-similar,
+In any ``normal'' (non-critical) system, correlations over arbitrary large distances cannot be built up, and the correlation function decays exponentially with the \qut{\hbox{correlation} length} $\xi$.
+The notation ${d-2+\eta}>0$ for the decay exponent of the critical system is a convention from statistical physics, where $d=1,2,3,\ldots $ is the dimensionality of the system. \runinhead{Scale-Invariance and Self-Similarity} If a control parameter, often the temperature, of a physical system is tuned such that it sits exactly at the point of a phase transition, the system is said to be critical.
+At this point there are no characteristic length scales. \begin{quotation} {\it Scale Invariance.\enspace} If a measurable quantity, like the correlation function, decays like a power of the distance $\sim \left(1/r\right)^\delta$, with a critical exponent $\delta$, the system is said to be critical or scale-invariant. \end{quotation} Power laws have no scale; they are self-similar,

 for arbitrary distances $r_0$ and $r_1$.